alexteghipco/brainSurfer/README.md

 1) Plop all of these files in any directory you want and add them to your path in matlab (include the subdirectories; e.g. using genpath(addpath(''))).
 Edit stuff at your own peril!
 2) Type 'brainSurfer' into matlab to display the main GUI.
 Most functionality is contained within the plotUnderlay.m and plotOverlay.m functions in the ./scripts directory so you can use them to write your own scripts without using the GUI.

-- *Note that importing data from volume space requires the installation of an additional repository and the updating of a single line in a brainSurfer script (see first FAQ)*

 # FAQ
 1) *Help!
-I can't seem to import data from volume space and I keep getting errors whenever I try!*

-If you need to convert data from MNI_152_2mm space to fsaverage space, you will need to install one additional repository. brainSurfer uses a novel fusion registration method available here (https://github.com/ThomasYeoLab/CBIG) for transforming between these two spaces.
-In my experience, the results are superior to other available methods.
-To learn more about how this approach works, see Ngo et al's under review paper, "Accurate Nonlinear Mapping between MNI Volumetric and FreeSurfer Surface Coordinate Systems".

-*Note1 --- This CBIG repository assumes you have freesurfer installed and makes use of some bash scripting through matlab.*

-*Note2 --- To get it to work properly on my end, I had to write some additional (but simple) scripts included in brainSurfer.
-In order to have these scripts work properly, you need to update convertMNI2FS with the directory in which you've placed the CBIG repository.
-Navigate to ./scripts and open up convertMNI2FS.m.
-Now look at line 4, which should start with, "CBIGDir=".
-Replace "'/Users/ateghipc/MATLAB-Drive/Published/projectFSAVERAGE" with the directory in which "final_warps_FS5.3" lives.*

-*Note3 --- The approaches for importing thresholded NIFTI maps and ROI NIFTI maps do not rely on this particular transformation method, but it is currently the only way to transform data in brainSurfer.*

-*Note4 --- ONLY the importing feature of neurosynth relies on this repository.*

-2) *Help!
 My data is in a different mm space but it should be convertible!*

 If you need to convert between various spaces in volume space (i.e., importing requires data to be in MNI_152_2mm space), our niftiManip repository can help with that.

-3) *Help!
+2) *Help!
 I don't have any data!*

-Check out some of the example maps that I used for testing in ./testingMaps
+Check out some of the example maps that I used for testing brainSurfer in ./testingMaps

-4) *What are the weird jpegs in the main folder and can I get rid of them?*
+3) *What are the weird jpegs in the main folder and can I get rid of them?*

 Sorry, needed them for buttons in the GUI.
-If you get rid of them, you won't be able to move overlays around.
+If you get rid of them, you may not be able to move overlays around.

-5) *What's in the ./brains folder?*
+4) *What's in the ./brains folder?*

 LH and RH inflated fsaverage files and their corresponding curvature files (identical to what comes stock with freesurfer).
 This is what brainSurfer automatically loads when you choose left/right or left and right fsaverage hemispheres in the surface selection menu.

-6) *I made my own colormap with brainSurfer.
+5) *I made my own colormap with brainSurfer.
 Where is it?*

 Colormaps are saved in the ./colormaps directory.
 Any colormap in that directory will automatically be loaded by brainSurfer.
 You can find it in the colormap selection menu.
 Sometimes MATLAB needs to be restarted for the automatic loading to work.

 # Features
-*Support for native brains*
+*Support for native space*
 - Use either fsaverage brains that come with the toolbox, or render your own surface files.
 Then, overlay any data that fits the dimensions of your files (in .nii format). *see 'select a surface'*

 *Overlay multiple maps at once*